Tapered annual allowance

 - the individual hasn’t already taken all of their benefits from the scheme.

-Further information about scheme pays can be found in our ‘Annual allowance – scheme pays’ FAQs.
+Further information about scheme pays can be found in our 'Scheme pays’ FAQs.

-This means that where someone is subject to the maximum taper provisions, their alternative annual allowance for defined benefit pension savings will be nil.
-They would, however, still have a £10,000 MPAA limit and would still be able to use carry forward for any unused defined benefit pension savings from the previous three years.
+This means that where someone is subject to the maximum taper provisions, their alternative annual allowance for defined benefit pension savings will be £0, since the minimum annual allowance of £4,000 less the MPAA, which is currently £4,000, leaves nothing.
+They would still be able to use carry forward for any unused defined benefit pension savings from the previous three years.
 You can find out more about the MPAA in our separate Money Purchase Annual Allowance FAQs.

 Pensions Technical Services